adityavvvn/Elderly-FallGuard-AI/README.md

 ## 🏥 Project Overview

 **FallGuard AI** is an advanced predictive system designed to detect and prevent falls in elderly care using cutting-edge time-series artificial intelligence.
-The system combines computer vision, skeletal pose estimation, and deep learning to provide real-time fall detection and pre-fall prediction capabilities.
+The system combines computer vision, skeletal pose estimation, and deep learning to provide real-time fall detection and pre-fall prediction capabilities..

 ### 🎯 Key Features